top of page

 PhD in Geosciences

-I am a PhD candidate at the University of Arizona studying geoscience, interested in the development of Cordilleran fold-thrust belts.
+I am a PhD candidate at the University of Arizona studying geoscience, broadly interested in convergent margin systems.

 I am working with my advisors Barbara Carrapa and Peter DeCelles to determine the structure and kinematics of the Andean thrust belt between 32-35°S, with particular focus on the hinterland region on the border with Chile.